Allegiant Extra seats

 For me, Priority Access with Allegiant is a must as I want to ensure that my carry-on is placed right above me — otherwise, it’s pretty much game over.
 That’s why I was quite excited to see that Allegiant Extra included priority boarding.

-Unfortunately, I found a couple of flaws with this perk.
+Unfortunately, I found a couple of flaws with this perk on my initial use.
 First, even if you have Allegiant Extra selected when booking, the site still offers Priority Access as an add-on.
 This is confusing since, in theory, that would be redundant.
 That’s why I skipped Priority Access when booking.
 However, when I checked in, I noticed that my boarding pass had me in Group 7 instead of Priority.

 When I asked the gate agent about this, they didn’t seem to know about Allegiant Extra in general and weren’t sure about the boarding situation (to be fair, I’m not sure if the gate agents at SGF work for Allegiant as most others work for the airport itself and not the carriers).
 Nevertheless, they said I could board with Priority Access anyway.
 While this was nice of them, it made me worry about my return flight as I didn’t want to go through a similar situation again.
 So, before checking in, I paid for Priority Access and was all set.